CS-433/ml-project-2-las_macinas/README.md

 ```
 python run.py
 ```
-This has to be done in the 'src' folder with the data organised as mentioned above.
+This has to be done with the data organised as mentioned above.

 ## Results
 With the optimal model, one of the Unet versions the following results are obtained: